Thank you for considering Caffeinated Press as a potential publishing partner.

 - Chapbooks and Private Collections.
 Because chapbooks and single-author anthologies of any length are wickedly difficult to sell, we accept these requests primarily from contributors who either currently reside in West Michigan or who enjoy an established national or regional reputation as an author or poet.

 - Target Word Counts.
 The unit cost of a printed book is a function of trim size and page count.
 Certain price points are more likely than others to sell well.
 As such, although we do not stipulate maximum or minimum word counts, we are economically more disposed toward works in the 85,00o-to-125,000-word range.
-Shorter works (e.g., a 55k-word novel) present a cost-to-revenue picture less favorable than standard-length novels.
+Shorter works (e.g., novels less than 80k words) present a cost-to-revenue picture less favorable than standard-length novels and are therefore much less likely to be accepted.

 Quality of Content.
 We strongly encourage authors to avoid querying first drafts.
 To us, a “first draft” is any material that hasn’t been revised in light of feedback from others who are competent to critique works in your genre.
 Whether you’ve done one pass or one hundred, if no one else has seen it, then it’s still a first draft.
 Find beta readers who will help you hone the manuscript; better yet, hire a professional editor to review your material.
 It’s not unusual for us to reject submissions because of significant line-edit problems or various structural flaws including over-writing and weak characterization and improper speech attribution.
 Review our editor’s toolkit for assessing fiction for insight into the kinds of things we look at.
 Pay special attention, too, to concerns about the coherence of the story’s point of view and best-practice standards for manuscript formatting.